 How much time should I plan to spend in the Peak District?

-You can easily spend a week touring the Peak District and explore the area by car or on foot if you enjoy hiking.
+You can easily spend a week touring the Peak District and exploring the area by car or on foot if you enjoy hiking.

-The Peak District is the perfect destination for a weekend break.
+The Peak District is the perfect destination for a weekend break or staycation.
 Accommodation options include cottages and cabins perfect for a relaxing countryside stay.

 What are the very best places to visit in the Peak District?